xen-project/xen/docs/misra/deviations.rst

          - __emulate_2op and __emulate_2op_nobyte
          - read_debugreg and write_debugreg

+   * - R5.6
+     - The type ret_t is deliberately defined multiple times depending on the type of guest to service.
+     - Tagged as `deliberate` for ECLAIR.

+   * - R5.6
+     - Some files are not subject to respect MISRA rules at the moment, but, among these out-of-scope files, there are definitions of typedef names that are already defined within in-scope files and therefore, ECLAIR does report a violation since not all the files involved in the violation are excluded from the analysis.
+     - Tagged as `deliberate` for ECLAIR.
+Such excluded files are:
+         - xen/include/efi/*
+         - xen/arch/*/include/asm/*/efibind.h

    * - R7.1
      - It is safe to use certain octal constants the way they are defined in specifications, manuals, and algorithm descriptions.
 Such places